Looking for the best hot springs in Iceland? You have come to the right place!

 Reykjadalur Hot Springs

 If you are looking to get into some real Icelandic nature, Reykjadalur Hot Springs is the perfect hot springs in Iceland for you!

-Unlike other hot springs or hot pools in Iceland that look like, well, a pool, Reykjadalur Hot Springs are literally just little rivers in the ground!
+Unlike other hot springs or thermal pools in Iceland that look like, well, a pool, Reykjadalur Hot Springs is literally just little rivers!

-Reykjadalur Hot Springs, also known as the Reykjadalur Steam Valley, is a magical slice of Iceland because you can literally jump into a river off the side of the road and relax in the hot stream!
-There is also a 30-60 minute hike to get to this hot river in Iceland, so make sure to budget that time in your schedule when visiting!
+Reykjadalur Hot Springs, also known as the Reykjadalur Steam Valley, is a magical slice of Iceland because you can literally jump into a river and relax in the hot stream!
+There is also a 30-60 minute hike to get to this hot river in Iceland, so make sure to budget that time into your schedule when visiting!